Dr. Shaw's TED Talk on the Gulf:

 Gulf Coast Residents Dismayed as Effects of Oil Spill Continue

-Courthouse News reports on some of the ongoing impacts of the oil spill, featuring an interview with MERI's Dr. Susan Shaw.
+Courthouse News reports on some of the ongoing impacts of the oil spill, featuring an interview with the Institute's Dr. Susan Shaw.
 Click here to read the story.

 Animal Wise Radio Revisits the Gulf Oil Spill

-Nearly a year after the Deepwater Horizon disaster began, Animal Wise Radio interviews MERI's Dr. Susan Shaw in order to learn more about the long term effects of the oil spill.
+Nearly a year after the Deepwater Horizon disaster began, Animal Wise Radio interviews the Institute's Dr. Susan Shaw in order to learn more about the long term effects of the oil spill.
 You can listen to a podcast of the show (March 27) by clicking here.

 Scientists discover that dispersants did not biograde months after oil spill